 6.5 magnitude earthquake rattles Mexico City and Acapulco, a popular tourist hotspot

-A strong earthquake rattled southern and central Mexico on Friday, killing at least one person and injuring several.
+A strong earthquake rattled southern and central Mexico on Friday, killing at least two people and injuring several.
 Officials said there did not appear to be major damage from the quake.

 The U.S. Geological Survey said the earthquake had a preliminary magnitude of 6.5.
 Its epicenter was near the town of San Marcos in the southern state of Guerrero, near the Pacific coastal resort town of Acapulco.